LRAbbade/StrangeLang/README.md

 + Numbers are all stored equally (both floating points and integers), they must have at least one digit, can be followed by a dot `.` and any number of digits after.
 For example, `0.` is a valid number, `.2` is not.
 + Lines must end with a ` ;`, note that there must be a space before the ` ;`.
 + There is no way to make comments as of this version.
++ Everything has to be separated by spaces, if you do something such as `var n1=2`, it will not work.

 ## Tokenizing Process